01 of 04

 Properly Sizing a Room Air Conditioner

-The cooling "size" of an air conditioner is measured in its ability to extract a certain amount of heat measured in BTU's.
-A common mistake when buying a room air conditioner is purchasing a unit too big for the size of the room (i.e., too many BTU's).
+The cooling "size" of an air conditioner is measured in its ability to extract a certain amount of heat measured in British thermal units, or BTUs.
+A common mistake when buying a room air conditioner is purchasing a unit too big for the size of the room (i.e., too many BTUs).

-To properly size a room air conditioner, I suggest using this sizing chart provided by the Energy Star® program of the DOE (Department of Energy).Continue to 3 of 3 below.
+To properly size a room air conditioner, use the sizing chart provided by the Energy Star® program of the DOE (Department of Energy).Continue to 3 of 4 below.

 Early Season Maintenance

-Waking the window mounted air conditioner up from a winter slumber involves just a few steps:
+Waking up our window-mounted air conditioner from a winter slumber involves just a few steps:

-- To thoroughly check out the unit, unplug it from the wall, remove the front access cover and remove the air conditioning unit from its mounting frame.
+- Thoroughly inspect the unit, unplug it from the wall, remove the front access... cover and remove the air conditioning unit from its mounting frame.

 - Take the unit outside and vacuum out the condenser coils with a soft brush attachment.
-You can also hose off the coils from the inside out taking care not to get the... electronics and motor wet.
+You can also hose off the coils from the inside out taking care not to get the electronics or motor wet.

 - Check the condenser coil for bent cooling fins.
-To straighten the bent fins use a coil fin comb.
-Match the teeth count of the comb to the "fins per inch" of the coil.
-Then carefully draw the comb across the bent coil fins straightening them out in the process.
+If several fins are bent, straighten them with a coil fin comb, matching the teeth count of the comb to the "fins per inch" of the coil.
+Carefully draw the comb across the bent coil fins to straighten them.

-- Check the foam air filter for damage.
+- Inspect the foam air filter for dirt and damage.
 If it is ripped or damaged, replace it.
-If it is dirty, wash the filter with dish soap and water, let dry and replace.
+If the filter is dirty, wash it with dish soap and water, let it dry, and reinstall it.

 - Replace the unit back into its frame.
-Reinstall the front cover and plug the unit back in the wall.
+Reinstall the front cover and plug in the unit to the electrical outlet.